bolt/docs/source/templates.md

 strict_variables: true
 </pre>

-If you do this, you will have to do more strict checking on your variables, because an error will be output, if you try tu use a non-existing variable:
+If you do this, you will have to do more strict checking on your variables, because an error will be output, if you try to use a non-existing variable:

 <pre class="brush: html">
 	{% if content.image is defined and content.image != "" %}